tytydraco/yessleep/out/Its_Watching_Me.md

 The husky’s smile widened even further.
 It let out a deep, dying laugh that sounded like crumbling bones and whispered:

-“I am the silence that devoured the first light and the shadow that will swallow the last...”
+“I am the silence that devoured the first light and the shadow that will swallow the last.
+I am the breath that births ruin and the abyss that claims all things.
+Before me there was nothing but hunger — and after me, not even oblivion shall remain

-(kept intact)
+.Jeff, thou art set apart in this world, for humanity is divided.
+There are the white sheep — pure and unbroken — those who bring no harm, the innocent, the children of light

+.And there are those called monsters — born of violence, raised in suffering, shaped by cruelty and neglect.
+From broken homes and wounded spirits, they are forged into wolves clothed in the skin of sheep.
+They walk among the innocent, and in their wrath they strike down those they deem worthy of death.

+Yet there is another kind — rare and unseen.
+The black sheep.
+They appear as the innocent, untouched and whole, yet within them stirs something ancient… something waiting.
+It whispers, it hungers, it begs to be released.

+And when it is revealed, their true desire shall rise from the depths — and there shall be nothing in this world, nor beyond it, that can restrain it.

-The husky leaned closer, its rotting breath washing over Jeff.
+”The husky leaned closer, its rotting breath washing over Jeff.
 Its voice dropped into a dark, commanding whisper:

 “This is you, Jeff.
-Just release the black sheep inside you...”
+Just release the black sheep inside you.
+Look around you.
+Look how they smile while you suffer.
+No help.
+No remorse.
+Look at your parents — see how disgusted they are, how disappointed.
+You are the one who is free… not your little brother.
+So open… and release.”

 In that moment, something dark and ancient uncoiled deep inside Jeff.